srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The reason why we need 2 loops here is that in order for the `initNetworkForwardConnections` function to work, each layer's following layer must have been initialized already.

 The background is simple: `initNetworkForwardConnections` checks which nodes in the following layer point back to a node in this layer and then creates forward connections mirroring these backward connections.
-Obviously, if the following layer hasn't been setup yet, there wouldn't be any forward connections.
+Obviously, if the following layer hadn't been setup yet, there wouldn't be any forward connections in this layer.
 Hence, 2 loops.

 Now, let's see what actually happens inside the `initNetworkLayer` function: